ElonJet: History

-Legal threats
+Elon Musk's proposal of legal action

 On December 14, 2022, Musk announced he would be taking legal action against Sweeney.
-On the same evening, Musk alleged in a tweet that a "crazy stalker" had followed a car carrying his 2-year-old son.
-The incident is claimed to have occurred in Los Angeles, in which the accused individual "blocked [the] car from moving" and "climbed onto [the] hood" according to Musk.
+On the same evening, Musk alleged in a tweet that a "crazy stalker" had followed a car carrying his two-year-old son in Los Angeles, saying that the accused individual "blocked [the] car from moving" and "climbed onto [the] hood".
 While Sweeney has posted publicly available information about Musk's private jets, flights, and airports used, Sweeney has not shared information about Musk's family members or Musk's cars.
 A Los Angeles Police detective in the stalking investigations unit said the unit had no evidence indicating the alleged stalker had used ElonJet.
 Regarding the incident, South Pasadena police said they were investigating a report of "an assault with a deadly weapon involving a vehicle", and labelled a member of Musk's security team as a "suspect".
 The statement also mentioned that "At no time during the incident did the victim identify the suspect or indicate the altercation was anything more than coincidental".

-Vice News reported the moves were part of Musk's "most confusing and publicly volatile series of events yet", considering it disturbing to ban accounts that he promised would remain active, creating rules to justify the ban, and threatening legal action against a 20-year-old.